Anwara Begum (politician)

-Anwara Begum was a Bangladeshi politician who was elected as member of 3rd Jatiya Sangsad of reserved seats for women.
-She joined Jatiya Party (Kazi Zafor) from Jatiya Party of Hussain Muhammad Ershad in 2013.
-She was appointed a presidium member of Jatiya Party (Kazi Zafor).
-She died on 4 August 2019 at the age of 70.
+Anwara Begum (1948/1949 – 4 August 2019) was a Bangladeshi politician who was elected as a member of the 3rd Jatiya Sangsad of reserved seats for women.
+She joined the Jatiya Party (Kazi Zafor) from the Jatiya Party of Hussain Muhammad Ershad in 2013.
+She was appointed a presidium member of the Jatiya Party (Kazi Zafor).

+Begum died on 4 August 2019 at the age of 70.